Back to blog

 2. Build A Complete ERP, MES, And Plant-System Inventory

 The inventory should include applications, databases, file shares, interfaces, scheduled jobs, custom scripts, device gateways, reporting tools, authentication methods, backup jobs, and external partner connections.
-Include versions, support status, business owner, technical owner, data owner, uptime requirement, peak usage period, and known pain points.
+Include versions, support status, business owner, technical owner, data owner, uptime requirement, peak usage period, plant location, network zone, and known pain points.

 Manufacturing ERP is often surrounded by spreadsheets, barcode systems, EDI workflows, warehouse devices, finance exports, label printers, and custom reports.
 If the ERP migration is part of a broader modernization, use the same module and integration discipline described in a manufacturing ERP implementation guide: move only what the business can validate, and avoid widening the release until dependencies are visible.